plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 {% hint style="danger" %}
 **Using the emergency withdraw function will forfeit your CAKE rewards!**

-The PancakeSwap team strongly suggests avoiding this function unless advised to do so officially by the PancakeSwap team, or if you are very comfortable interacting with smart contracts and understand the underlying code.
+The PlexSwap team strongly suggests avoiding this function unless advised to do so officially by the PlexSwap team, or if you are very comfortable interacting with smart contracts and understand the underlying code.
 {% endhint %}

 ‌1.
-On the [PancakeSwap: Main Staking Contract BscScan page](https://bscscan.com/address/0x73feaa1ee314f8c655e354234017be2193c9e24e#writeContract), go to **Contract**, and then **Write Contract**.
+On the [PlexSwap: Main Staking Contract BscScan page](https://bscscan.com/address/0x73feaa1ee314f8c655e354234017be2193c9e24e#writeContract), go to **Contract**, and then **Write Contract**.

 ![](<../../.gitbook/assets/image (117).png>)